bertigert/DeezerDeduplicator/README.md

 ## How It Works
 1. Uses playwright to let the user manually log in and gather the login information
     - You need to log in once, the cookies get saved and you only need to login again once they expire
+    - Stored cookies are encrypted (encryption file is right there, but should still help)
 2. Gathers all playlists
 3. Lets the user chose which ones to deduplicate
 4. 3 Options to deduplicate